ojiegbeprince/Course-Revenue-Optimization-Engagement-Analysis/README.md

 2. How do average price, content duration, and enrollment vary across subjects?

-3. What is the distribution of free vs paid courses by subject area and levels?
+3. What is the distribution of free vs paid courses by subjects area and levels?

 4. What are the average price points for web development courses by difficulty level?

-5. Which 20 courses are the most popular?
-What are their shared characteristics?

-6. Does course duration have a measurable effect on course pricing?
+5. Does course duration have a measurable effect on course pricing?

-7. How are subscribers distributed across course levels?
+6. How are subscribers distributed across course levels?

+7. What are the free vs. paid patterns across different levels?

+8. Which 20 courses are the most popular?
+What are their shared characteristics like course title, level, course type, free beginner, and content duration?

 ### DATA STRUCTURE
 ---